haifangong/CMSA-MTPT-4-MedicalVQA/README.md

 MIT License

 ### More information
-If you have any problem, no hesitate contact us at haifangong@outlook.com HCP Lab Homepage: https://www.sysuhcp.com/
+The up to date result could refer to https://github.com/haifangong/VQAMix If you have any problem, no hesitate contact us at haifangong@outlook.com HCP Lab Homepage: https://www.sysuhcp.com/